MetaAstronaut/vadim-group-website-v2/src/content/pages/marine-rv.md

 For large vessels or specialized builds, we’ll confirm scope before scheduling.

 **Can I send photos or videos for a repair estimate?**
-Absolutely — WhatsApp is the fastest way to send photos or short videos.
+Absolutely — Facebook Messenger is the fastest way to send photos or short videos.
 We typically reply with an estimate within a few business hours.

 **Do you repair soft spots, floor rot, or delamination?**